Mirrors (band): Lights and Offerings (2010–2011)

 After this they came to the attention of Skint Records.
 Skint Records appeared to be an obvious choice, because the label is from Mirrors' home town Brighton, making face-to-face contact much easier.
 The label also understand their goals and artistic direction.

-Mirrors continued with performing the occasional gigs in the United Kingdom until they headed into the studio in June 2010, working on their début album.
+Mirrors continued with performing the occasional gigs in the United Kingdom until they headed into the studio in June 2010, working on their debut album.
 Having written most of the material already in 2009, the album sessions could be finishing in just one month.
 The first single from these sessions was "Ways to an End", released on 23 August as a download and 7" vinyl single.
-They toured as a support act for Orchestral Manoeuvres in the Dark in November 2010 and released two more singles and a special tour EP before their début album Lights and Offerings was released on 28 February 2011 in the UK and on 18 March in Europe.
+In 2010, Mirrors were chosen as a support act by OMD, one of their influences.
+The band released two more singles and a special tour EP before their debut album Lights and Offerings was released on 28 February 2011 in the UK and on 18 March in Europe.

-They started touring as a headline act on 12 April 2011 in Cologne, Germany and supported Orchestral Manoeuvres in the Dark in Spain in June.
+They started touring as a headline act on 12 April 2011 in Cologne, Germany and supported OMD in Spain in June.

-A fourth single from the début album was released on 6 June 2011 being "Look at Me" with the double A-side "Perfectly Still".
+A fourth single from the debut album was released on 6 June 2011 being "Look at Me" with the double A-side "Perfectly Still".
 The single was previously released in 2009 on the Pure Groove label.
 The new single features a new remix by Simon Thornton.